 But, without proper training, if left alone, they can become easily bored and destructive.

-To avoid having such problems with your dog, you should begin the training early, so that your dog has exercise and mental challenges on a daily level.
+To avoid having such problems with your dog, you should begin the training early and use stimulating toys, so that your dog has exercise and mental challenges on a daily level.

 You will soon discover that with your companionship, your dog is shaping up to be a dog that has an unbeatable easy to please nature.